xWaLeEdOoOx/waleed-agent/README.md

 The goal is simple:

-> Give local LLMs safe workspace access without the bloat of modern agent frameworks.
+> Give local LLMs safe workspace access without the bloat of modern agent frameworks (Hence the Digital Hands and Feet).

 ---